ManoharPadul/Orinex/README.md

 For GitHub Models, use a GitHub token with access to GitHub Models APIs.

+### GitHub Models model selection behavior

+- Orinex fetches available GitHub Models dynamically from your authenticated account.
+- If a previously selected model is no longer available, Orinex refreshes the catalog and retries with a valid fallback model.
+- Static model entries are used only as fallback defaults when live discovery is unavailable.

 ### GitHub OAuth sign-in (recommended)

 Orinex supports Device Flow OAuth sign-in for GitHub Models, so users can connect with a button instead of manually pasting token values.